fossas/fossa-cli/docs/contributing/STYLE-GUIDE.md

 case, you must prove the safety of the function before using, ideally with an accompanying comment explaining the safety.

+Currently, our CI linter prevents adding known partial functions, and you should try very hard to prevent including them.

 ### Prefer `map` to `fmap` or `<$>`

 When operating on a list, using `map` tells the reader "I'm transforming a